-- (49)Compiling wage statistics broken down by gender and providing the Commission (Eurostat) with accurate and complete statistics is essential for analysing and monitoring changes in the gender pay gap at Union level. [...]
+- (49) Compiling wage statistics broken down by sex and providing the Commission (Eurostat) with accurate and complete statistics is essential for analysing and monitoring changes in the gender pay gap at Union level. [...]
 Regulation [...]
-530/199920 of the Council requires Member States to compile four-yearly structural earnings statistics at micro level that provide harmonized data for the calculation of the gender pay gap.
-Annual high-quality statistic [...] could increase transparency and enhance monitoring and awareness of gender pay inequality.
+530/199924 of the Council requires Member States to compile four-yearly structural earnings statistics at micro level that provide harmonized data for the calculation of the gender pay gap.
+Annual high-quality statistic could increase transparency and enhance monitoring and awareness of gender pay inequality.
 The availability and comparability of such data is instrumental for assessing developments both at national level and throughout the Union.
-Relevant data should be [...] collected for statistical purposes in the meaning of Regulation 223/200921 of the European Parliament and of the Council. - (50)This Directive aims at a better and more effective implementation of the principle of equal pay [...] through the establishment of common minimum requirements which should apply to all undertakings and organisations across the European Union.
-Since this objective cannot be sufficiently achieved by the Member States and should therefore be achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality as set out in that Article, this Directive, which limits itself to setting minimum standards, does not go beyond what is necessary in order to achieve that objective. - (51)The role of social partners is of key importance in designing the way pay transparency measures are implemented in Member States, especially in those with high collective bargaining coverage.
+Relevant statistics transmitted to Eurostat should be collected for statistical purposes in the meaning of Regulation 223/200925 of the European Parliament and of the Council. - (50) This Directive aims at a better and more effective implementation of the principle of equal pay [...] through the establishment of common minimum requirements which should apply to all undertakings and organisations across the European Union.
+Since this objective cannot be sufficiently achieved by the Member States and should therefore be achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set

+- out in Article 5 of the Treaty on European Union.
+In accordance with the principle of proportionality as set out in that Article, this Directive, which limits itself to setting minimum standards, does not go beyond what is necessary in order to achieve that objective.

+(51) The role of social partners is of key importance in designing the way pay transparency measures are implemented in Member States, especially in those with high collective - measures are implemented in Member States, especially in those with high collective bargaining coverage.
 Member States should therefore have the possibility to entrust the social partners with the implementation of all or part of this Directive, provided that they take all the necessary steps to ensure that the results sought by this Directive are guaranteed at all times.

-20 Council Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs (OJ L 63, 12.3.1999, p.
+Council Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs (OJ L 63, 12.3.1999, p.
 6).

-21 Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics.
+Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics.

 - (52) In implementing this Directive Member States should avoid imposing administrative, financial and legal constraints in a way which would hold back the creation and development of micro, small and medium-sized enterprises.
-Member States are therefore invited to assess the impact of their transposition act, on small and medium-sized enterprises in order to ensure that they are not disproportionately affected, giving specific attention to micro-enterprises, to alleviate the administrative burden, and to publish the results of such assessments. - (53) The European Data Protection Supervisor was consulted in accordance with Article 42 of Regulation (EU) 2018/172522 and delivered an opinion23 on 27 April 2021.
+Member States are therefore invited to assess the impact of their transposition act, on small and medium-sized enterprises in order to ensure that they are not disproportionately affected, giving specific attention to micro-enterprises, to alleviate the administrative burden, and to publish the results of such assessments. - (53) The European Data Protection Supervisor was consulted in accordance with Article 42 of Regulation (EU) 2018/172526 and delivered an opinion27 on 27 April 2021, https://edps.europa.eu/system/files/2021-04/21-04-27_2021-0251_d0905_comments_en.pdf